Whatever happened and however the avenues of politics twisted and curved, he had faith in England, in English flesh and blood.

 The best-known adaptation is the 1939 movie.
 Columbia had already acquired the rights to Lost Horizon, and MGM bought up Mr Chips in 1935, intending it as a star vehicle for Charles Laughton.
 In the event, he was replaced by Robert Donat, the new British acting sensation who was coming off the back of a remarkable series of films: The Count of Monte Cristo (1934), The 39 Steps (1935) and The Citadel (1938).
 There had also been Knight Without Armour (1937), adapted from another Hilton story.

 Hilton himself, on the back of Lost Horizon and Mr Chips, was lured to Hollywood in 1935, ‘signing a contract for thousands of dollars a week’.
 He went with his wife, who he’d just married, but their relationship couldn’t withstand the pressures of stardom.
-‘I didn’t think it necessary to take much notice of the other women at parties,’ she reflected two years later.
+‘I didn’t think it necessary to take much notice of the other women at parties,’ was how she summed up her mistake, two years later.
+She wasn’t bitter, though.
 ‘I don’t feel vindictive against the woman who eventually took my husband from me.
 I am not unfriendly to Jimmy either.
 He’s a lovable man.
 The breakdown of our marriage is just one of those things that happen.’

 In 1938 James Hilton published To You, Mr Chips, which added half-a-dozen longer episodes from Chips’s time at Brookfield.
 They’re perfectly good little tales in their own right, up in the top form of school stories, and there are some nice touches.
 This, for example, is Chips showing an American film star around Brookfield: ‘Renny was horrified at the primitiveness of the School bathrooms, and was still more horrified when Chips told him they had just been modernised.’